wpswings/points-and-rewards-for-woocommerce/readme.txt

 With the Points and Rewards for WooCommerce plugin, merchants can notify their customers of each point transaction.
 Merchants can customize the email subject and message for different notification types.
 The notification is sent to the registered email of the customer.

 **6) WPML Multilingual Compatibility**
-The WooCommerce Rewards plugin is compatible with the WPML Multilingual plugin that allows you to reward your customers in your local language.
+The WooCommerce Rewards plugin is compatible with the WPML Multilingual plugin which allows you to reward your customers in your local language.

 Visit [**Points and Rewards for WooCommerce Documentation**](https://docs.wpswings.com/points-and-rewards-for-woocommerce/?utm_source=wpswings-par-doc&utm_medium=par-org-page&utm_campaign=par-doc) and learn more about the features and working of the reward plugin.